-The Upper Harbour Drive walking and cycling project will provide an on-road cycleway on both sides of Upper Harbour Drive, and a continuous footpath on the north-western side of Upper Harbour Drive between Albany Highway and Tauhinu Road, with a link to the Upper Harbour Motorway.
+The Upper Harbour Drive walking and cycling project created an on-road cycleway on both sides of Upper Harbour Drive, and a continuous footpath on the north-western side of Upper Harbour Drive between Albany Highway and Tauhinu Road, with a link to the Upper Harbour Motorway.

 Project area: North

-The project aims to create a safe and efficient road environment for all road users, especially cyclists and pedestrians.
+The project created a safe and efficient road environment for all road users, especially cyclists and pedestrians.
 The provision of a dedicated cycle lane on both sides is designed to make cycling an attractive, easy, and safe option for transport and recreation for communities around Upper Harbour Drive.

 Improvements include the upgrade of various sections of the road, incorporating a buffer zone that will separate the cycle lanes from the traffic lanes.
-On-road parking will also be removed and, where feasible, additional pedestrian crossings will be provided near bus stops to improve safety and accessibility.
+On-road parking has also been removed and, where feasible, additional pedestrian crossings have been provided near bus stops to improve safety and accessibility.

-When completed, the cycleway will connect with similar facilities being developed along Albany Highway and connect to the existing shared use path on Tauhinu Road which links to the Upper Harbour Bridge and West Auckland.
-The project is part of a larger initiative by Auckland Transport to upgrade the regional cycle network.
+The cycleway connects with similar facilities being developed along Albany Highway and connects to the existing shared use path on Tauhinu Road (which links to the Upper Harbour Bridge and West Auckland).

 Features and benefits

 - On-road cycle facilities with buffer zones will safely cater for both experienced cyclists and those less comfortable with riding on the road.
 It is expected that this route will be popular with both commuter and recreational cyclists

 - A continuous footpath facility along the north-western side of Upper Harbour Drive, providing a safe and accessible walkway for pedestrians & children on bikes